Croatian Sheepdog

 In 1935, Croatian veterinarian Professor Dr. Stjepan Romic began refining the breed through selective breeding, focusing on desirable traits.
 Many of the dogs he worked with were from the Dakovo region, where much of the breed’s history was recorded.

-The Croatian Sheepdog is a deeply loyal and energetic breed.
+The Croatian Sheepdog is one of the dog breeds that is deeply loyal and energetic.
 They are known for forming strong bonds with a single person.
 This trait is similar to their ancestors, who were closely connected to their shepherds.
 Affectionate and devoted, they often display a protective nature towards their chosen human.

 • Potential Challenges